by Rebecca Holland

 Before arriving in Iceland, I was excited to read about its “famed coffee culture” and “vibrant coffee scene” in numerous blogs.
 Arriving though, my hopes for charming cafes and the scent of coffee wafting through the streets were dashed.
 We got into the Keflavik airport at 8:30am and picked up our rental car.
 Because we didn’t sleep on the flight and we had a full day of driving ahead, we planned to stock up on caffeine.
-“Oh yeah there are tons of coffee shops nearby,” said our rental agent, pointing us in the right direction with a word of caution about not driving the SUV off the main road (we did, and got a flat tire, and it was so worth it — more on that in a coming post).
+“Oh yeah there are tons of coffee shops nearby,” said our rental agent, pointing us in the right direction with a word of caution about not driving the SUV off the main road (we did, and got a flat tire, and it was so worth it for the scenery).

 The coffee shop he recommended wasn’t open, though it was now 9:45 on a Monday morning.
 Maybe Icelanders get a late start?
 So we moved on to the next one, which was actually a convenience store not unlike a 7/11.
 Here, we found an instant coffee machine.
 We filled paper cups, sneaking extra shots of espresso on top of the pathetic amount of coffee the machine sputtered out, and hoped for better as the trip progressed.
 We didn’t find better over the next 10 days, but we did get used to Nescafe.
 I don’t actually mind Nescafe all that much, if it’s the only option.
 But I do mind when I can’t mix it myself.
 When I have a Nescafe jar in front of me, I’ll heap spoonfuls of it into my mug, so that it tastes unpleasant but wakes me up.
 When it comes from a machine, it always ends up tasting more like coffee flavored water with sugar and no caffeine.
 Still, I drank several of these a day, fueling up every time we stopped for gas in hopes that one machine might be better than the last.